Home » Patient Resources » Health Associations

 There are currently ten publications on: Prostate Cancer, Breast Cancer, Lung Cancer; Myeloma, Osteonecrosis of the Jaw, Pain, Vitamin D Deficiency, Osteosarcoma, Surgery, Physical Therapy and other Rehabilitation Therapies.

-The Leukemia Research Foundation goals are to conquer leukemia, lymphoma, and myelodysplastic syndromes while enriching the quality of life of those touched by these diseases.
+The Leukemia Research Foundation is dedicated to conquering all blood cancers by funding research into their causes and cures, and enriching the quality of life of those touched by these diseases.

 Living Beyond Breast Cancer (LBBC) is dedicated to assisting patients that are newly diagnosed, in treatment, recently completed treatment, are years beyond or are living with metastatic breast cancer .Living Beyond Breast Cancer offers programs and services to women affected by breast cancer, caregivers and healthcare providers.